Image of recycling facility shows paper material moving on belt

 • Target beneficial use of captured landfill gas to 65% by 2026

-• 12.2 By 2030, achieve the sustainable management and efficient use of natural resources
+• Target 12.2 By 2030, achieve the sustainable management and efficient use of natural resources

-• 12.7 Promote public procurement practices that are sustainable, in accordance with national policies and priorities
+• Target 12.7 Promote public procurement practices that are sustainable, in accordance with national policies and priorities

 Goal 13: Climate Action

-In 2022, we reduced our direct Scope 1 and 2 GHG emissions by 10% over a 2021 baseline and our Scope 3 emissions due to emission factor updates.
-We achieved this, largely, by implementing significant gas collection and control system construction efforts at several landfills, increasing temporary cover by approximately 150 acres and increasing final caps by over 400 acres.
+In 2023, we reduced our direct Scope 1 and 2 GHG emissions by 12% over a 2021 baseline.
+We achieved this largely by implementing significant gas collection and control system expansions at several landfills, as well as increasing temporary cover and final cap acreages.

 2025